Avignon at a glance

 - Art and culture

 The Avignon centre train station is very centrally located, just outside the ramparts of the city.
-From here, you can catch trains to most local destinations in Provence including Marseille, Cassis, Lyon, Perpignan and Montpelier.
+From here, you can catch trains to most local destinations in Provence including Marseille, Cassis, Lyon, Perpignan and Montpellier.
 Most TGV trains stop at Avignon TGV station, which is roughly 2 km out of the city itself.
-However, it’s really easy to catch another train into Avignon centre which only takes around 6 mins.
+However, it’s really easy to catch another train into Avignon centre which only takes around 6 minutes.

 The city’s buses are operated by TCRA and you can pre-purchase them or buy them on the bus for just over a Euro per journey.